Zachery-Vig/FunctionOpcoder/README.md

 # FunctionOpcoder
 <h3>A Simple Program for Representing Functions as Opcodes in Python</h3>

-***What is it and Why?***

 FunctionOpcoder is a small python program that works by taking a list of opcodes and arguments stored in a text file and using a specified dictionary inside the python file, represents those opcodes as functions.
-Primarly intended for small file size representing of large amounts of functions thats easy to edit and share.

 ***Example File:***
 ```